Matinkylä

 Matinkylä ([ˈmat̪inˌkylæ]; Mattby, [ˈmatˌby]; both literally translated the "village of Matt/Matti") is one of the major districts of Espoo, a city on the southern coast of Finland.
 Matinkylä sits between the Länsiväylä highway and the coast of the Gulf of Finland, between the areas of Haukilahti and Iivisniemi.

 The middle part of Matinkylä consists of high apartment buildings, whereas the southern part consists of terraced houses and shorter apartment buildings.
 There are also some detached houses and paired houses in the area.
 Iirislahti in eastern Matinkylä, as well as Nuottalahti, Nuottaniemi and Koukkuniemi in southern Matinkylä consist of smaller houses.
 Matinkylä also has a marine area with many islands, such as Iso Vasikkasaari and Miessaari.

 About 30,000 people live in the Greater Matinkylä area, consisting of Matinkylä itself and the neighbouring areas of Olari and Henttaa.
 Iso Omena, one of Finland's biggest shopping malls, is situated in Matinkylä.

-Matinkylä is, for the time being, the final stop of the Länsimetro, until the extension to Kivenlahti is finished.
+Matinkylä was the final stop of the Länsimetro, until the extension to Kivenlahti was finished in December 2022.